-Fig.~\ref{fig:df_dz_fit} compares the DM fractional decay rate from the full EPS calculation to the fit given in Eq.~\eqref{eq:star_formation_rate_approx}.
-The fit is in general very good, except that the fit breaks down at high values of $g_{a\gamma\gamma}\gtrsim 10^{-10}\text{ GeV}^{-1}$ when the critical halo mass is low enough to drop below $M_{\rm half}$ where the halo mass function shape changes abruptly.
-Such high values of $g_{a\gamma\gamma}$, however, are robustly excluded by non-observation of solar axions by the Cern Axion Solar Telescope~\cite{CAST:2017uph}.
+Figure~\ref{fig:df_dz_fit} compares the DM fractional decay rate from the full EPS calculation to the fit given in Eq.~\eqref{eq:star_formation_rate_approx}.
+The fit is in general very good, except that the fit breaks down at high values of $g_{a\gamma\gamma}\gtrsim 10^{-10}\text{ GeV}^{-1}$ when the critical halo mass drops below $M_{\rm half}$ where the halo mass function shape changes abruptly.
+Such high values of $g_{a\gamma\gamma}$, however, are robustly excluded by nonobservation of solar axions by the Cern Axion Solar Telescope~\cite{CAST:2017uph}.
 We conclude that the fit in Eq.~\eqref{eq:star_formation_rate_approx} can be used quite generally.

 The decay rate, Eq.~\eqref{eqn:df_dz} can be converted into energy per unit volume per unit time with appropriate factors of the Hubble parameter, $H(z)$, and dark matter density $\Omega_{\rm DM}h^2=0.12$.
 The energy injection is shown in Fig.~\ref{fig:energy}, compared to a typical energy injection from supernovae.
 For the supernova model we use the results of Ref.~\cite{Hartwig:2022lon} for core-collapse Pop-III supernovae.
-We approximate the star formation rate density as a constant between redshifts 10 and 30, and assume one core collapse supernova per 100 Solar masses of star formation.
+We approximate the star formation rate density as a constant between redshifts $10$ and $30$, and assume one core collapse supernova per $100$ Solar masses of star formation.
 We observe that for the axion parameters considered the energy injection into the intergalactic medium caused by axion star explosions is significantly larger than the energy injection due to supernovae, and with energy injection extending significantly into the dark ages at $z\gg 20$, suggesting that this is a phenomenon with observable consequences.

 The python code we used to do the calculations in this subsection is publicly available at \url{https://github.com/Xiaolong-Du/Merger_Rate_of_Axion_Stars}.